 The transmitter RF output power shall not exceed -10 dBm prior to 25 ms before the commencement of, or 25 ms after the end of, any 406 MHz burst.
 Power output rise time shall be less than 0.5 ms measured between the 10% and 90% power points.
-Pre-preamble content shall be transmitted during the power rise time.
+Preamble content shall be transmitted during the power rise time.
+Power output fall time shall be less than 0.5 ms between the 90% and the 10% power points.